-All incoming and returning students who wish to apply for institutional aid must complete both the Free Application for Federal Student Aid (FAFSA) and the School of Medicine financial aid application each academic year.
+All incoming students who wish to apply for institutional aid must complete both the Free Application for Federal Student Aid (FAFSA) and the School of Medicine financial aid application regardless of admission status.
 Please read the instructions that are included with the financial aid application carefully, and note all filing deadlines, to ensure all required information is provided to our office.

 1. Complete the Free Application for Federal Student Aid (FAFSA).
 Georgetown University School of Medicine's FAFSA Code is E00518.

-All unmarried students, and married students whose spouse is not currently employed, applying for institutional financial aid must provide parental information on the FAFSA.
+All unmarried students under the age of 30, and married students whose spouse is not currently employed, applying for institutional financial aid must provide parental information on the FAFSA.
 The IRS data retrieval tool is encouraged when submitting either parental or spousal income and asset information.
 If you do not use the data retrieval tool you must submit 2016 1040 federal tax returns.

 We recommend that students file the FAFSA by January 1, 2018 to ensure our office receives the information by the financial aid application deadline of March 1, 2018.

 2. Complete the School of Medicine Application for Financial Aid using the attached instructions and email to the Office of Medical Student Financial Services, along with all required supporting documents, by March 1, 2018.
-Please email all applications and documents (credit history, tax forms if necessary) to email@example.com
+The financial aid application deadline applies to all applicants regardless of admission status (i.e. waitlisted, not yet accepted).
+Applications and supporting documents should be scanned and e-mailed to email@example.com

 NOTE: Students applying for only federal student loans to meet their education expenses are not required to complete the School of Medicine Financial Aid application, however they must complete the Federal Authorization Form and submit to our office by May 1, 2018.